 31 Southgate Street, Gloucester, GL1 1TP | (01452) 309340

-The historic pub, with walls and ceilings dedicated to rows of wine bottles and beer mats, offers an extensive wine list as well as real ales on tap.
+In addition to its excellent musical offering, the historic pub, with walls and ceilings dedicated to rows of wine bottles and beer mats, offers an extensive wine list as well as real ales on tap.

 Each week Café Rene features up to six local and national guest ales and has worked with breweries in Stroud, Gloucester, Wickwar and Wychwood.

 A lunch menu is available seven days a week featuring sandwiches, wraps, jacket potatoes and house specials; with an evening menu spanning the culinary spectrum from fresh fish and chargrilled meats to the homemade ‘Desperate Dan’ burgers.

 Local, national and international rugby games are shown on the big screen, while live music can be enjoyed at Café Rene every Wednesday and Friday, with the underground cellar bar showcasing the best local DJs on Friday and Saturday nights.

 Step inside historic Gloucester pub, restaurant and live music venue all rolled into one, the hugely popular Cafe Rene, in this SoGlos photo gallery.